 Olivier was about to make a curt reply, but Vesya spoke up.
 "Leave it to me!"
 She gathered up Rada's wedding dress and hurried toward her house.
 "Well, come on!" she called to them over her shoulder.

-In a surprisingly short time, and with surprising efficiency, Olivier found herself dressed as an Ishvalan bride.
+With surprising efficiency, Olivier found herself dressed as an Ishvalan bride.
 Vesya added to her outfit with a head covering of cream-colored fabric with a delicately embroidered edge, tied securely over her hair.
 Since she had no chuva, the striped sash worn by all Ishvalans who could claim legitimacy, Vesya found a length of fabric that she wrapped securely around Olivier's slender waist.
 She also supplied her with a pair of soft leather slippers.

 "There!" she said, stepping back and admiring the effect.
 She met Olivier's gaze.
 "Nervous?"

-Olivier followed her out to the front door, where a somewhat concerned Miles was waiting.
+Olivier followed her to the front door, where a somewhat concerned Miles was waiting.
 When he saw her, he broke into a smile and she found herself blushing.

 "You realize this will make us related," he said.